cybertraining-dsc/reu2022/project/install.md

 * Click `Next` again to enable file system caching, and then
 * Click `Install` because we do not need experimental features.

-TODO: the 256 path length is missing which will be done at the end.

 A video tutorial on how to install Git and Git Bash on Windows 10 is located at <https://youtu.be/HCotEx_xCfA>